 *Or almost free

-1To use these ideas, you will want a short mission statement.
+1To use these ideas, you’ll want a short mission statement.
 If your current statement is too long, you have two easy choices: 1) use a short phrase from it 2) or revise it.
 For help, see the free article How to Develop a Great Mission Statement.
-If you want to know more about crafting a great mission, vision, or strategy, please don’t hesitate to reach out to me.
-I’d love to help you.